Claymation, or clay animation, is a century-old stop-motion animation technique that has captivated audiences for decades.

 It is still worth noting that claymation is still here to stay even with the birth of computer animation.
 Clay animators may even incorporate modern animation techniques to make the process faster and more efficient.

-But if you are looking for other styles of animated films or short ads for your business, then working with an animation production company like Superpixel can help.
+But if you are looking for other styles of animated films or short ads for your business, then working with an animation production company like SuperPixel can help.

-Here at Superpixel, we know how different animation styles can play a role to make stories more compelling and engaging to the audience.
+Here at SuperPixel, we know how different animation styles can play a role to make stories more compelling and engaging to the audience.
 We take pride in producing animated short films, digital ads, and more for our clients that produce results based on the business’s needs and goals.

-Talk to us today and Superpixel may turn your ideas into a reality.
+Talk to us today and SuperPixel may turn your ideas into a reality.